High-level radioactive waste management: Finland

 In 1983, the government decided to select a site for permanent repository by 2010.
 With four nuclear reactors providing 29% of its electricity, Finland in 1987 enacted a Nuclear Energy Act making the producers of radioactive waste responsible for its disposal, subject to requirements of its Radiation and Nuclear Safety Authority and an absolute veto given to local governments in which a proposed repository would be located.
 Producers of nuclear waste organized the company Posiva, with responsibility for site selection, construction and operation of a permanent repository.
 A 1994 amendment to the Act required final disposal of spent fuel in Finland, prohibiting the import or export of radioactive waste.

 Environmental assessment of four sites occurred in 1997–98, Posiva chose the Olkiluoto site near two existing reactors, and the local government approved it in 2000.
 The Finnish Parliament approved a deep geologic repository there in igneous bedrock at a depth of about 500 m in 2001.
 The repository concept is similar to the Swedish model, with containers to be clad in copper and buried below the water table beginning in 2020.
-An underground characterization facility, Onkalo spent nuclear fuel repository, was under construction at the site in 2012.
+An underground characterization facility, Onkalo spent nuclear fuel repository, was constructed at the site from 2004 to 2017.